BEWARE OF THE SCAM OF FAKE AUTO ACCIDENTS

 1. Swoop and Squat.

-Two or more suspects drive two different vehicles.
-They target an unsuspecting vehicle, most often an older model that only contains one victim.
-This is done so that there will not be any witnesses to the collision.
-The one or two suspects in the squat vehicle position their car in front of the vehicle driven by the victim.
-They slow to create a smaller space gap between themselves and their victim.
-Then, the swoop vehicle suddenly changes lanes to cut in front of the squat, thereby causing the squat vehicle to throw on breaks and stop.
-As a result, the innocent victim rear-ends the squat.
-Meanwhile, the swoop vehicle is long gone and the squat vehicle is claiming that an unknown vehicle cut them off and forced them to brake.
+The one or two suspects in the squat vehicle position their car in front of the victim's vehicle and slow to create a small gap.
+Then a swoop vehicle suddenly changes lanes to cut in front of the squat, causing the squat vehicle to brake hard and stop.
+The innocent victim often rear-ends the squat while the swoop vehicle is gone and the squat driver claims an unknown car cut them off.

 2. The Drive Down or Wave On.